SebastianDrynda/CarND-LaneLines-P1/writeup.md

 ### Potential shortcomings / Possible suggestions

-- The line size is fixed, because the y1 and y2 are static values regarding the image -> Computing y1 and y2 more dynamic depend on the image
+- The line size is fixed, because the y1 and y2 are static values regarding the image
+-> Computing y1 and y2 depending on the image size, road, curves etc.

 - Extrapolation algorithm is not optimal for curves
 -> Optimized the draw_line() algorithm
--> Better parameter set for the hough transformation -> Not using global variables (write access!) for x_prior values
+-> Better parameter set for the hough transformation
+-> Not using global variables (write access!) for x_prior values